GenericMappingTools/gmt/doc_modern/rst/source/psternary.rst

-.. index:: ! psternary
+.. index:: ! ternary

 *********
-psternary
+ternary
 *********

 .. only:: not man